grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/ci.md

 ### Playwright report

 A Playwright HTML test report is generated for every Grafana version that is being tested.
-In case any of tests failed, a Playwright trace viewer is also generated along with the report.
+In case any of the tests failed, a Playwright trace viewer is also generated along with the report.
 The `Upload artifacts` step in the example workflows uploads the report as artifacts.
 To find information on how to download and view the report, refer to the Playwright [documentatation](https://playwright.dev/docs/ci-intro#html-report).